TecFelipeDsMartins/pwa-cookbook/static/pages/en/frameworks.md

 This framework provides a tool that allows to very quickly setup a React project.
 Since its version 1.0, this tool provides a PWA experience by default.
 This notably includes an auto generated app manifest and a Service Worker configured with an offline-first cache strategy.

 On the server side, [Next.js](https://learnnextjs.com/) from Zeit is the most popular option and the simplest to apprehend.
-Following the example of create-react-app, the team wishes to offer an offline-first approach by default.
-However, It is not yet the case for the version 4.3.0 which is the latest version at the time of writing.
+Following the example of create-react-app, the team may want to offer an offline-first approach by default.
+This [may happen](https://github.com/zeit/next.js/issues/861) in the next major version of the framework.

 ## Preact: [Preact CLI](https://github.com/developit/preact-cli)